rtCamp/ps-analysis-tool-wiki/PSAT-Settings-and-Permissions.md

 When users enable the CDP to troubleshoot their website, Chrome warns them that their session is being debugged.
 However, to avoid disrupting the user experience, activating CDP doesn't automatically reload other open tabs.
 Instead, PSAT offers a separate “Reload” button when CDP is turned on, allowing users to refresh tabs manually when needed.

-PSAT allows the Enabling and Disabling of its debugging capabilities directly from the tool itself so that the extension can be enabled.
-Still, the debugging components can be turned on only when needed.
+PSAT allows the enabling and disabling of its debugging capabilities directly from the tool itself so that the extension can be enabled, but the debugging components can be turned on only when needed.

 <img width="1200" alt="PSAT Enable CDP" src="images/settings/psat_v1.0.0_enabling_cdp_in_psat_2025_06_30.png">